 Hi, my name is Jean.
 I am a PhD candidate at the University of Cambridge Computer Laboratory, Natural Language and Information Processing group, and I am supervised by Stephen Clark.

 My research area is computational linguistics and natural language processing.
 Currently I am working on distributional compositional semantic models.
-More broadly, my academic interests include machine learning, artificial intelligence, quantum computing and cryptography, functional programming, and category theory.
+More broadly, my academic interests include machine learning, artificial intelligence (including ethical and policy issues), quantum computing, and quantum cryptography.

 I am funded by the EPSRC and am a St John’s scholar.

-When I am not being a science nerd, I can usually be found hiking somewhere in the Alps, or cycling around Cambridge.
+When I am not being a science nerd, I can usually be found hiking somewhere in the Alps, sailing, dancing, or cycling around Cambridge.

 My name is pronounced [ʒɑ̃], as in the character Jean Valjean in Victor Hugo’s Les Misérables.